ashermancinelli/ashermancinelli.github.io/_posts/2022-5-5-Authority-and-Organization.md

 1. <a href="http://new-compass.net/articles/rojavas-communes-and-councils" target="blank">Rojava's Communes and Councils</a>
 1. <a href="https://www.businessballs.com/strategy-innovation/ashbys-law-of-requisite-variety/" target="blank">Ashby's Law of Requisite Variety</a>
 1. <a href="https://www.marxists.org/archive/marx/works/1872/10/authority.htm" target="blank">*On Authority* by Karl Marx</a>
+1. <a href="https://www.youtube.com/watch?v=cDnenjIdnnE&ab_channel=NeighborDemocracy" target="blank">The Communes of Rojava: A Model In Societal Self Direction</a>